penghao112104/CTETrack/README.md

 RGBT_workspace/results/<dataset>/CTETrack/
 ```

-We refer you to the [LasHeR Toolkit](https://github.com/BUGPLEASEOUT/LasHeR) for LasHeR evaluation and [MPR_MSR_Evaluation](https://sites.google.com/view/ahutracking001/) for RGBT234 evaluation.
+We use [RGBT_toolkit_python](https://github.com/Alexadlu/RGBT_toolkit_python) to evaluate the tracking results on GTOT, RGBT210, RGBT234, and LasHeR.

 ## Acknowledgment

-- This repository is based on [OSTrack](https://github.com/botaoye/OSTrack).
+- This repository is based on [BAT](https://github.com/SparkTempest/BAT), which is an excellent work.
-- We use pretrained weights from [DropTrack](https://github.com/jimmy-dq/DropTrack).
-- We thank the authors for releasing their code and models.
+- Thanks for the OSTrack and PyTracking library.